rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - State,
 - Agency Representative,
 - Comments,
-- and the quantity in the distribution for each of your bank's items.
+- and the quantity in the distribution for each of your bank's Items.

-Note:  This includes inactive items as well as active ones.
+[!NOTE] This includes inactive Items as well as active ones.
-[TODO:  confirm that that statement is accurate]

 ## Donations

-### Navigating to export donations
+### Navigating to export Donations
 Click "Donations", then "All Donations" in the left hand menu, then click 'Export Donations'.
-### Filtering the donations export
+### Filtering the Donations export
-The donations export shows the same donations as are in the main donations page, and the filtering works the same way.
+The Donations export shows the same Donations as are in the main Donations page, and the filtering works the same way.
 You can filter by any of:
 - Storage Location
 - Source (i.e. Manufacturer, Product Drive, or Misc.
 Donation)